sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ##### Roles and responsabilities

 - **Manager** decides on the execution of reviews, allocates or reallocates project squedules and resources.
-- **Moderator** leds the meeting, the review of documents, planns the reviw process and its follow-up activities. the sucess of the review use to fall on him.
+- **Moderator** leads the meeting, the review of documents, planns the reviw process and its follow-up activities. the sucess of the review use to fall on him.
 - **Author** person with the final responsability of the document o set of documents to review.
 - **Reviewers** people with technical or bussiness background, who after the pre-meeting preparation, may identify and describe findigs or defects, under the product review.
 Reviewers should be chosen to represent differnet points of view, perspectives and roles in the process.
 - **Recorder** (Scribe) document all the relevant points, issues, questions, doubts, advices and considerations, identified during the meeting.